vantaylo/Workout-Tracker-App/README.md

 # Workout-Tracker-App

-A workout tracker using Mongo database with a Mongoose schema.
-The frontend was provided.
+A workout tracker using React and Mongo database with a Mongoose schema.

 ## User Story